symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 2. Alice hashes the obtained proof with one of the :ref:`available algorithms <lock-hash-algorithm>` to generate the ``secret``.

-3. Alice defines the :ref:`secret lock transaction <secret-lock-transaction>` TX1:
+3. Alice defines the :ref:`SecretLockTransaction <secret-lock-transaction>` TX1:

 * Mosaic: 10 alice token
 * Recipient: Bob's address (Private Chain)